KustoszApp/docs/README.md

 Focus on the worthwhile content with Kustosz, open source self-hosted web application.

-This repository source code for documentation available at [docs.kustosz.org](https://docs.kustosz.org).
+This repository contains source code for documentation available at [docs.kustosz.org](https://docs.kustosz.org).

 ## Installation